PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-06 07:47:14
+Last updated: 2024-04-06 07:47:48
-Random Quote: Maybe the Big Bang is nothing more than God’s act of creation. -
+Random Quote: I don't want to die, I've only kissed one boy so far. - Missy